Cava3/PHPSecureAPISkeleton/README.md

 **Be careful, this skeleton does not ensure the content you add to it is secure.**
 **Please ensure you use correctly the functions that are provided here AND your own code is """safe""".**

+# Everything is WIP !
+# Do not use now !

 ---
 ## How to use
 1. Download the zip file (or remove the .git folder after cloning)